Diversity, Equity, and Inclusion

 Mansfield Rule Certification

-McLane Middleton is proud to be participating in the Mansfield Rule certification process, a national initiative through Diversity Lab to help close the gender and diversity gap in the legal profession.
+McLane Middleton is proud to be certified in the Mansfield Rule, a national initiative through Diversity Lab to help close the gender and diversity gap in the legal profession.
 This certification program is designed to help us expand and manage our talent pipeline to ensure our firm reflects the diversity of our clients, our clients’ customers, and the communities where we live and work.

 To learn more about the Mansfield Rule, click here.